 See section on Inclusive Communication and AAC above.

 The Scottish Government is committed to improving the services, support and care available to people who have sight loss, deafness and dual sensory loss.
 Our long-term strategy, See Hear, commits to ensuring that children, young people and adults have the same access to opportunities and public services as everyone else, including health care, social care, employment, education, and leisure.
 The strategy was jointly endorsed by the Convention of Scottish Local Authorities (COSLA) and is being implemented through local partnerships of statutory and third sector organisations.
 Local See Hear leads are in place to identify priority areas and drive forward the delivery of the Strategy at a local level.

 The British Sign Language (BSL) National Plan 2017-2023 means that D/deaf and Deafblind BSL users will be fully involved in daily and public life in Scotland, as active, healthy citizens and will be able to make informed choices about every aspect of their lives.
 The Getting it Right for Every Child approach is fully embedded, with a D/deaf or Deafblind child and their family offered the right information and support at the right time to engage with BSL.

-The Scottish Government has commissioned and funded contactScotland-BSL.
+We have commissioned and funded contactScotland-BSL.
 This is the UK’s first publicly funded online BSL video relay service, which enables Deaf BSL users to contact public and voluntary services, and for these services to contact them.
 A number of organisations in Scotland have already signed up to use the service, including NHS Scotland, Citizen’s Advice Scotland and The Scottish Children’s Reporter’s Administration.
 To use this service, you can access it via their website or download their app.

-More Information?
 The Scottish Council on Visual Impairment (SCOVI), and deafscotland provide information on voluntary organisations which provide advice and support to people with sight loss and deafness in Scotland.